Ovidiu Cornea

 Ovidiu Cornea (born 25 February 1980 in Făgăraș) is a Romanian competitive rower.
 He competed at the 2004 Summer Olympics in the men's coxless four event.
-At the 2001 World Rowing Championships he won a gold medal in the men's coxed eight and at the 1999 World Rowing Championships he won a bronze medal in the coxed four event.
+At the 2001 World Rowing Championships he won a gold medal in the men's eight and at the 1999 World Rowing Championships he won a bronze medal in the coxed four event.